Capital (radio network): Capital

 Within the first five months of the network, Capital's flagship London station regained its position as the most listened-to commercial station in London.
 However, Manchester, the North East, South Wales and Yorkshire lost listeners, contrasting with Birmingham, Central Scotland and the South Coast where listening figures increased.

 On 1 July 2011, Global Radio requested changes to the formats of Capital Birmingham and Capital Scotland, which had inherited obligations from previous owners.
 This was to enable format consistency within all nine Capital stations.
 On 17 November 2011, Ofcom approved both format change requests.

-On 6 February 2014, Global Radio announced it would be selling two of its Capital stations, in Scotland and south Wales, to Communicorp.
+On 6 February 2014, Global Radio announced it would be selling two of its Capital stations, in Scotland and South Wales, to Communicorp.
 Capital's network programming and brand name is still used by both stations under contract.

 Two ex-Heart stations were added to the network on 6 May 2014: Capital Cymru (serving Anglesey and Gwynedd) and Capital North West and Wales, broadcasting from Wrexham.

 On 18 January 2016, Global added the former Juice FM station in Liverpool to the network, after approval was given to buy the station from UTV Media for £10 million.

 In January 2018, Global added the former Juice 107.2 in Brighton and announced it would launch Capital Brighton on 3 September 2018.

 In July 2018, Global brought 2BR in Lancashire from UKRD.
 The station was merged with the Manchester station and joined the network on 8 April 2019.

-In February 2019, following Ofcom's decision to relax local content obligations from commercial radio, it was announced Capital would replace its local breakfast and weekend shows with additional networked programming from London as of Monday 8 April 2019.
-This reduces total weekly hours of local programming on each station from 43 to 15.
+In February 2019, following Ofcom's decision to relax local content obligations for commercial radio, it was announced Capital would replace its local breakfast and weekend shows with additional networked programming from London as of Monday 8 April 2019.
+This reduced total weekly hours of local programming on each station from 43 to 15.